ldaniels528/oxide/README.md

 <hr>
 <h4>▶️ Tuples</h4>
 <h5>example¹</h5>
-<pre>// Tuples may be use to assign multiple variables
+<pre>// Tuples may be used to assign multiple variables

 (a, b, c) := (3, 5, 7)
 a + b + c</pre>